dmitrybilyk/interview/src/main/java/com/conduct/interview/_7_patterns/behavioral/mediator/mediator.md

-Mediator pattern provides a simple interface for objects to communicate with each other taking of the complexity on itself.
+The Mediator pattern simplifies communication between objects by introducing a central mediator.
+Objects interact through the mediator, reducing dependencies and complexity.